nubart/blog-en/_posts/2020-03-23-devices-audioguide-hygiene-coronavirus.md

 tags: [audio guide, hygiene, coronavirus]
 ---

 As I write this, no one knows when the coronavirus crisis will end.
-But there is one thing everyone agrees on: nothing will ever be the same again.
-One of the sectors most affected is the culture.
+But there is one thing everyone agrees on: nothing will ever be the same.
+One of the most affected sectors is culture.
 Especially public places that bring people from all over the world together around their cultural offerings, such as museums, which are currently almost completely closed.

 Sooner or later this unprecedented crisis will be over and museums will reopen.
 But the sensitivity of the public will have changed.
 Some habits, such as physical contact when greeting each other, will not be recovered overnight.
 The increase in hygiene measures will also last, especially if, as some scientists predict, the Covid-19 will still be with us for some years, reappearing in waves.

-Seems that it will be a long time before someone is willing to stick on their face a device that has been previously touched by many hands.
+Everything points to the fact that it will be a long time before someone is willing to rest a previously passed audio guide device on their face.

 <!--more-->
 # Cell phones and hygiene

-Smartphones have always been a surface with high growth of bacteria and microorganisms.
-According to [a research from the University of Arizona](https://cals.arizona.edu/news/why-your-cellphone-has-more-germs-toilet){:target="_blank"}, a mobile phone has 10 times as many bacteria as a toilet seat, and nine out of ten contain microorganisms that can potentially spread diseases.
+Smartphones have always been a surface with high bacterial and microorganism growth.
+According to [a research by the University of Arizona](https://cals.arizona.edu/news/why-your-cellphone-has-more-germs-toilet){:target="_blank"}, a mobile phone has 10 times more bacteria than a toilet seat, and nine out of ten cell phones contain microorganisms that can potentially spread diseases.
 We hold this device in our hands countless times a day, after touching many other potentially infected surfaces, such as public transportation grab bars, doorbells, or doorknobs.
 We use our mobile phone so often that trying to wash our hands before and after every single use is a futile endeavor.

 However, cell phones are personal devices.
 Proper hand cleaning and device hygiene reduce the risk to the owner.
 The data contained in a cell phone is sensitive, so we usually do not lose sight of it and rarely share it by passing it to somebody else.